Conditions › Jaw & Face › TMJ Dysfunction

 Most patients begin noticing improvement in pain and jaw function within two to four weeks of starting treatment.
 A typical course of care for TMJ dysfunction runs six to twelve sessions depending on the complexity and chronicity of the condition.

 We work collaboratively with your dentist if you are using a night guard or considering dental interventions.
-Our therapists can provide guidance on whether a referral to an oral specialist may be beneficial.
+Our therapists can provide guidance on whether a referral to an oral specialist may be beneficial for your specific situation.

 Schedule Today